deephaven/examples/tickingHeartRate/README.md

 # Ticking Heart Rate in Deephaven

-Self-contained example code and data to simulate a live feed of heartrate data being entered.
+Self-contained example code and data to simulate a live feed of heart rate data being entered.

 ## Table of contents